Blockchain-Mexico/Research/README.md

 This is a scam and we are just a schizophrenia blockchain that was just invented witout the token double spend that is trivial.
 # What is the string ethic ? a holistic one , a non trivial - trivial sense ? or what do you mean ?

+#Disclaimer Boomer
+is just math dont trip.
+#Disclaimer Millenial
+is just code and a retard hahaa

 COPYRIGHT BURN!